bananakiu/100-days-of-code/log.md

 **Link(s) to work/Other Relevant Links**
 1. Colt Steele's Web Developer Bootcamp: https://www.udemy.com/share/100026A0ofcVxaQ3Q=/
 2. My code for the day: https://ide.c9.io/bananakiu/webdeveloperbootcamp (associations)

+### Day 64: November 5, 2018 - Monday

+**Time Spent**: 1 hrs 00 mins

+**Today's Progress**: Finished the module on data associations, by learning about module.exports and how to make code more modular.
+Finally back in Yelp Camp (the culminating project for the course).
+Learned about seeding databases and how useful that can be, especially for dev work.

+**Thoughts**: Glad to finally be done with the boring, but highly useful data associations module.
+That really equipped me with a lot of the knowledge I need to build apps with robust databases (with actual structure) moving forward.
+Also, I'm glad to be working on YelpCamp again.
+Seeding databases is also exciting me, because doing dev work and running app.js over and over again is making the website look so cluttered, housing a lot of duplicated data.

+**Link(s) to work/Other Relevant Links**
+1. Colt Steele's Web Developer Bootcamp: https://www.udemy.com/share/100026A0ofcVxaQ3Q=/
+2. My code for the day: https://ide.c9.io/bananakiu/webdeveloperbootcamp (associations, YelpCamp)